QX Accounting Services Forms Strategic Advisory Council to Advance Innovation and Leadership in Accounting

 ● Ellen Choi is Co-Founder of Aiwyn and Chief Executive Officer of Edgefield Group.
 She is recognized for her expertise in AI enablement and technology adoption for CPA firms, with a focus on product-market fit and ecosystem partnerships.

 “We are thrilled to welcome Alan, Bob, Ellen, and Rob, to the QXAS Strategic Advisory Council.
-Each brings unique expertise, from large-firm leadership and M&A strategy to technology adoption and market influence”, said Sagar Ahuja, CEO of QXAS.
+Each brings unique expertise, from large-firm leadership and M&A strategy to technology adoption and market influence”, said Sagar Ahuja, CEO of QX Accounting Services.
 “Their insights will help us stay aligned with the priorities of CPAs and private equity-backed firms as the profession undergoes rapid transformation.”

 The Council will advise on four key areas influencing firm strategy and growth: